Home Motorhome & Campervan Hire in New Zealand

 • Lakes Tekapo and Pukaki.

-• You will need an international driving license to rent a vehicle and drive on New Zealand roads.
+• You need an international driving license to rent a vehicle and drive on New Zealand roads.

 • Speed limits are regulated and well marked.
 On main roads, the speed limit is generally 100 km/h.